-- 1 This Regulatory Impact Statement has been prepared in two parts: - Part 1 focuses on measures to reduce the risk of serious harm to the public posed by a small number of high risk sexual offenders and a very small number of very high risk violent offenders, who have completed a finite sentence but do not meet the criteria for a public protection order - Part 2 considers the use of the most intensive forms of management of offenders on an extended supervision order and the relationship with public protection orders. - Extended supervision orders are currently used to manage a small number of sex offenders against children who pose a high risk of serious harm after being released from prison at the end of their sentence.
-An order is made by the court on application from the Department of Corrections, for a term of up to ten years. - 3 It is proposed in Part 1 that extended supervision orders be enhanced by: - enabling orders to be renewed for as long as they are needed, with regular mandatory review by the courts - expanding the scope of orders beyond high risk sex offenders against children to include a small number of high risk sex offenders against adults and a very small number of very high risk violent offenders. - 4 In Part 2, enhancements are proposed to: - replace the current legislative provisions for the most intensive forms of management on an extended supervision order with a new special condition involving intensive supervision and support that: - o is set by the court (rather than the Parole Board) at the time the extended supervision order is made by the court - o is limited to the first twelve months of an order - require that the same Judge preside over applications for public protection orders and extended supervision orders, where an extended supervision order is made as a contingent application to be considered if the public protection order application is unsuccessful. - Legislation for extended supervision orders has previously been found to be non-compliant with the New Zealand Bill of Rights Act 1990.
+- 1 This Regulatory Impact Statement has been prepared in two parts: - Part 1 focuses on measures to reduce the risk of serious harm to the public posed by a small number of high risk sexual offenders and a very small number of very high risk violent offenders, who have completed a finite sentence but do not meet the criteria for a public protection order - Part 2 considers the use of the most intensive forms of management of offenders on an extended supervision order and the relationship with public protection orders. - 2 Extended supervision orders are currently used to manage a small number of sex offenders against children who pose a high risk of serious harm after being released from prison at the end of their sentence.
+An order is made by the court on application from the Department of Corrections, for a term of up to ten years. - 3 It is proposed in Part 1 that extended supervision orders be enhanced by: - enabling orders to be renewed for as long as they are needed, with regular mandatory review by the courts - expanding the scope of orders beyond high risk sex offenders against children to include a small number of high risk sex offenders against adults and a very small number of very high risk violent offenders - amending the ESO standard condition in respect of access to children by an offender who is subject to an ESO. - 4 In Part 2, enhancements are proposed to: - replace the current legislative provisions for the most intensive forms of management on an extended supervision order with a new special condition involving intensive supervision and support that: - is set by the court (rather than the Parole Board) at the time the extended supervision order is made by the court - o is limited to the first twelve months of an order - require that the same Judge preside over applications for public protection orders and extended supervision orders, where an extended supervision order is made as a contingent application to be considered if the public protection order application is unsuccessful - authorising a court to impose an interim ESO while it is considering an ESO application.

+- 5 Legislation for extended supervision orders has previously been found to be non-compliant with the New Zealand Bill of Rights Act 1990.
 Courts have determined that the order is criminal, rather than civil, in nature.
-Proposals to enhance extended supervision orders need to carefully consider the human rights balance of the regime, weighing the rights of the individual against the right of the public to be safe from harm.
+Proposals to enhance extended supervision orders need to carefully consider the human rights balance of the regime, weighing the rights of the individual against the right of the public to be safe from harm. - 6 Given the risk of serious harm posed by these offenders, there is a strong argument that the proposed enhancements strike an appropriate human rights balance.